List of active and deprecated Ethereum testnets, including Kintsugi.

 List of DAO Accounting tools

-In addition to Bulla Network, there are many alternative DAO Accounting tools including:
+In addition to Bulla Network, there are several alternative DAO Accounting tools available such as:

-Utopia Labs - a collaborative Web3 accounting tool specifically built for your DAO to help you streamline management of contributor payments and unify your accounting efforts.
+Utopia Labs - a collaborative Web3 accounting tool specifically built for DAOs to help streamline the management of contributor payments and unify accounting efforts.

-Gnosis Safe - a multi-signature smart contract wallet that allows users to define a list of owner/signer accounts and a threshold number of signers required to confirm a transaction.
+Gnosis Safe - a multi-signature smart contract wallet that enables users to define a list of owner/signer accounts and a threshold number of signers required to confirm a transaction.

-Coinshift - a smart treasury management tool for DAOs and companies.
-Coinshift simplifies treasury management by providing efficient multisig tooling to save time and money for crypto organizations.
+Coinshift - a smart treasury management tool designed for DAOs and companies.
+It simplifies treasury management by offering efficient multisig tooling, helping crypto organizations save valuable time and resources.

-Multis - a corporate cards and financial software for Web3, allowing you to convert and pay in crypto or fiat instantly and manage your accounting faster.
+Multis - a corporate cards and financial software for Web3 that enables users to instantly convert and pay in either cryptocurrency or fiat, as well as streamline their accounting processes.

-Request - known as the all-in-one finance solution for Web3 businesses, to help you easily manage invoicing, payroll, and expenses.
+Request - known as the all-in-one finance solution for Web3 businesses, helping users to easily manage invoicing, payroll, and expenses.

 Llama - a Web3 community that works with DAOs on protocol engineering, treasury management, and analytics.